-An Uncontested Divorce in Singapore is really simple, quick and hassle free.
+An Uncontested Divorce in Singapore is straightforward, quick and hassle-free.
 Both you and your spouse are not required to attend court.
 Most of the work is done by the lawyers.
-It is also involves less stress and much lower legal fees.
+It also involves less stress and much lower legal fees.

 If you cannot agree on an Uncontested Divorce